 CB: It’s going to be very funky.

-AC: It sounds much like what we used to do in first two Electric Boys albums…
+AC: It sounds much like what we used to do in the first two Electric Boys albums…

-There’s only a few weeks before you’re going to play in Swedenrock festival.
+There are only a few weeks before you’re going to play at the Sweden rock festival.
 Have you already started rehearses for the upcoming shows?

 CB: We will start beginning of May or something.

-AC: There are some big shows in the UK as well that we’re going to do, at the Hammersmith Apollo with THUNDER.
-We opened up for them with the original lineup on their whole tour of the UK and now we heard that they’re going to do their last shows because they’re breaking up.
-We talked to them and agreed that we’re going to open up for them at the two of those shows.
+AC: There are some big shows in the UK that we’re going to do, at the Hammersmith Apollo with THUNDER.
+We opened up for them with the original lineup on their whole tour of the UK, and now we heard that they’re going to do their last shows because they’re breaking up.
+We talked to them and agreed that we would open up for them at the two of those shows.

-CB: Then we’ll be doing our own headlines shows in some smaller places.
+CB: Then we’ll be doing our own headline shows in some smaller places.

 THE PAST OF ELECTRIC BOYS AND MORE